pkgw/pwkit/docs/source/science/basic-astro.rst

 .. currentmodule:: pwkit.astutil

-This module collects many utilities for performing basic astronomical calculations, including:
+This topics covered in this module are:

  - :ref:`useful-constants`
  - :ref:`sexagesimal`
  - :ref:`angles`
  - :ref:`gaussians`
  - :ref:`astrometry`
+ - :ref:`misc-astronomy`

-Angles are always measured in radians, whereas some other astronomical codebases prefer degrees.
+Angles are **always** measured in radians, whereas some other astronomical codebases prefer degrees.